h21k/ML4TR/README.md

 - `BERT PyTorch` (Google, Huggingface) - with max token length of 512
 - `SciBERT PyTorch` (Huggingface + Allen.AI weights) - with max token length of 512
 - `BioBERT PyTorch` (Huggingface) `Excluded for the moment!`

+#### Fine-Tuned Transformer Model avilability

+All transformer models will be made available on the [Huggingface Repository](https://huggingface.co/models) once the article has been published.